SkyTemple/skytemple-files/skytemple_files/graphics/dpc/README.rst

 The name is not official.

-The file can only be found AT4PX compressed in the dungeon.bin file.
+The file can only be found AT compressed in the dungeon.bin file.

 Usage
 -----